SunderlandLab/MITgcm_PCB_pkg/README.md

 ## Software requirements

 The PCB model is written in FORTRAN and runs on 96 cpus.
 It requires cloning the MITgcm eccov4 also located in the SunderlandLab repository first.
-You should then store this repository MITgcm_PCBs_pkg in MITgcm_eccov4_code/pkg.
+You should then store MITgcm_PCBs_pkg in MITgcm_eccov4_code/pkg.